dnguyen000/seis631-final-project/README.md

 ### Bootstrap Uncertainty Intervals

 #### Bootstrap 1:
-This bootstrap test will measure metric variability and create a confidence interval for the proportion of shows per region: west, east, midwest, and south
+This bootstrap test will measure variability of the proportion of shows per region: west, east, midwest, and south

 ##### Test Setup:
 - num_sim = 10_000